Serjeel/SWApi/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This project uses nextjs with apollo graphQL.
+This project uses Next.js with Apollo graphQL.
 Apollo is used for requests to api https://swapi.dev.

 ## Getting Started